 The present document:

 Specifies profiles of qualified certificates for electronic seals and website authentication, to be used by payment service providers in order to meet the requirements of the PSD2 Regulatory Technical Standards (RTS) [i.3].
 Certificates for electronic seals can be used for providing evidence with legal assumption of authenticity (including identification and authentication of the source) and integrity of a transaction.
 Certificates for website authentication can be used for identification and authentication of the communicating parties and securing communications.
-Communicating parties may be payment initiation service providers, account information service providers, payment service providers issuing card-based payment instruments or account servicing payment service providers.
+Communicating parties can be payment initiation service providers, account information service providers, payment service providers issuing card-based payment instruments or account servicing payment service providers.
 These profiles are based on ETSI EN 319 412-1 [1], ETSI EN 319 412-3 [2], ETSI EN 319 412-4 [3], IETF RFC 3739 [6] and ETSI EN 319 412-5 [i.6] (by indirect reference).

 Specifies additional TSP policy requirements for the management (including verification and revocation) of additional certificate attributes as required by the above profiles.
 These policy requirements extend the requirements in ETSI EN 319 411-2 [4].